RakaDoank/ping-react-native/docs/MIGRATING_V1_TO_V2.md

 export default function App(): React.JSX.Element {
   const
     // You can control when the ICMP should run declaratively
-    // You may not need if it's always true because the `enabled` from the `useICMP` props is true by default [enabled, setEnabled] =
+    // You may not need this if it's always true because the `enabled` from the `useICMP` props is true by default [enabled, setEnabled] =
       useState(true),